Vulnerable Persons Resettlement Scheme (VPRS)

 The Vulnerable Persons Resettlement Scheme (VPRS) aims to help the most vulnerable survivors of torture, people with serious medical conditions, and women with children.
 As a result of the Syrian conflict these people have been displaced from their homes.
 They are identified by the United Nations (UN) then screened by the Home Office before being resettled in the UK.

-Since the decision made by full council on 29 September 2015 to participate in VPRS, Wiltshire has welcomed 137 individuals into the county across 11 community areas with 11 new-born additions.
+Since the decision made by full council on 29 September 2015 to participate in VPRS, Wiltshire has welcomed 137 individuals into the county across 11 community areas with 11 new-born additions and more resettlements planned for 2020.
 We have also supported two local groups under Community Sponsorship to each welcome and support a family directly in their local communities.
-We are currently preparing to welcome a further two families in November and hope to welcome more in 2020.

 Many individuals have successfully found work in Wiltshire; a tailor who was offered a training job which developed into successful employment, a painter and decorator, others looking to start their own businesses and another working for Wiltshire Council.